Code-Institute-Submissions/the-doors/README.md

 ![Image of 3st our photos](5.png)
+Image of 3st our photos

 ## 4 th section “Our History”
 ![Image of 4st our history](6.png)
+Image of 4st our history

 In this section I present history of “The Doors”.
 It works similar to video player  , however instead of video it uses text.
 I am not very familiar with history of music so  I copied parts of articles about The Doors  from Wikipedia.

 ## 5th section “Next Event”
 ![Image of 5st next event](8.png)
+Image of 5st next event

 Here you can find 2 card- left one is for calendar and right one is for presentation of next event.
 It does not works because it would required some back end, however it is not problem to put there standard Joomla extensions with calendar.